Kassites: History

 The ancient city of Nippur was a major focus for the Kassites.
 Early on, refurbishments were conducted of the various religious and administrative buildings, the first of these datable to Kurigalzu I. Major construction occurred under Kadashman-Enlil, Kudur-Enlil, and Shagarakti-Shuriash, with lesser levels of repair work under Adad-shuma-usur and Meli-Shipak.
 Other important centers during the Kassite period were Larsa, Sippar and Susa.
 The Kassites were very active at Ur.
 At the site of Isin, which had been abandoned after the time of Samsu-iluna, major rebuilding work occurred on the religious district including the temple of Gula.
 The work at Isin was initiated by Kurigalzu I and continued by Kadashman-Enlil I, and after a lapse, by Adad-shuma-usur and Meli-Shipak II.
 After the Kassite dynasty was overthrown in 1155 BC, the system of provincial administration continued and the country remained united under the succeeding rule, the Second Dynasty of Isin.

 Origins

 The origin of the Kassites is uncertain, though a number of theories have been advanced.
 Several suspected Kassite names are recorded in economic documents from the Ur III period (c.
 2112–2004 BC) in southern Babylon, but their origin is ambiguous.
-It has been suggested they originated from the Zagros Mountains region.
+According to a number of historians today, their original homeland was located in the Zagros Mountains.
+One theory has suggested that the Kassites were originally a Caucasian people akin to the Hurrians, with an Indo-European ruling element.
+Another theory suggests that the Kassites were perhaps an Indo-European people who originated in the region of the Caspian sea, but this theory is disputed.
 Kassites were first reported in Babylonia in the 18th century BC, especially around the area of Sippar.
 The 9th year name of king Samsu-iluna (c.
 1749–1712 BC) of Babylon, the son of Hammurabi mentions them ie. ("Year in which Samsu-iluna the king (defeated) the totality of the strength of the army / the troops of the Kassites").